1965 Canadian federal election: Overview

 The New Democratic Party of Tommy Douglas, campaigning under the slogan, "Fed up?
 Speak up!
 Vote for the New Democrats!", increased its share of the popular vote by more than four and a half percentage points, and became the third largest party in the House of Commons.
 However, it won only four more seats as it continued to fail to make the electoral break-through that was hoped for when the party was founded in 1960.

-These aforementioned net gains came at the expense of the Social Credit Party of Canada which was split in two before this election.
+The Social Credit Party of Canada split in two before this election.
 Réal Caouette led French-Canadian Socreds out of the party into the new Ralliement créditiste (Social Credit Rally) but lost more than half of the party's Quebec seats.
 Robert N. Thompson continued to lead the Social Credit Party in English-speaking Canada, and actually managed to gain one seat outside Quebec although it was still fewer than the French-Canadian breakaway party.
 However, even the combined seat totals of the two factions would not have been enough to prevent the NDP from replacing Social Credit as the third largest party.
 The election would be the last time that the Social Credit Party elected federal candidates outside Quebec.

 This was the first election for the Rhinoceros Party of Canada, a satirical party led by Cornelius the First.
 The party fielded only one candidate.
 Cornelius, a resident of the Granby zoo, did not seek election because Canadian election law does not permit rhinoceroses (or other zoo animals) to be nominated.

 In order to govern, the minority Liberals relied on the New Democratic Party and occasionally other smaller opposition parties in order to remain in power.
 Pearson announced his intention to resign as Liberal leader in December 1967 and was replaced the following April by Pierre Trudeau.
+Having served just short of five years, Pearson is the longest-serving Canadian prime minister to have never led a majority government.